Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Hwy101's original singer, Paulette Carlson, left the band early on, and they started to coast off the charts after that...
 She rejoined them for this album, six years after they called it splits in 1990.
 It's a pretty good record, even if it didn't dent the charts.
 Carlson has an, um... odd voice, but she really carries most of these songs, and the band is right there behind her, playing a reasonably rootsy mix that recalls the Billy Sherrill countrypolitan formula at times, and at others just sounds like a plain old, pedal-steel happy country combo.
 It's definitely worth checking out, especially (but not only) if you were a fan of the band's original lineup.

-Highway 101 "Big Sky" (Keytone Records, 2000)
+Highway 101 "Big Sky" (Navarre/Keytone Records, 2000)

 Kinda rootsy, but also not entirely up to snuff.
 It's interesting to hear how once-big bands can slide sideways when the spotlight's no longer on them...
 Hwy101 got rootsier, but they didn't have a big budget, to the music sounds kinda thin.
 It's okay -- fans will want to check this out, but for non-fans, I'm not sure this would be a keeper.
-Lead singer Chrislynn Lee is okay; fans of Paulette Carson may find something to object about, but the formula hasn't really changed much...
+The new lead singer Chrislynn Lee is okay; fans of Paulette Carson may find something to object about, but the formula hasn't really changed much...

 Highwaymen "Highwayman" (Columbia Records, 1985)